VIRTUAL INTERNET AND SOCIETY FELLOWSHIP

 - The evolving digital society: How do discourses on and imaginaries about AI, platforms and robots shape the development of policies, technologies and theories – and vice versa?

 - Data, actors, infrastructures: How can we make data held by private and public organisations usable for scientific purposes and for the general good of society, and still take legal, ethical, economic or organisational challenges and legitimate interest of all stakeholders into account, i.e. without resorting to “silver bullets” such as “open data” or “data sharing”?

 - Knowledge & Society: The change in knowledge production, organisation and dissemination through digital innovations: What could be new knowledge practices and organisational principles for knowledge societies?
 How can digital innovations benefit scholarship?

 - Innovation, Entrepreneurship & Society: Understanding, informing and co-creating innovation and entrepreneurship in a digital economy & society: How do organisations create economic and social value using digital technologies related to artificial intelligence, open innovation, the Internet of Things, and platforms?

-- AI Lab & Society: Exploring the concrete changes and challenges artificial intelligence introduces and their societal implications: What profound social changes go hand in hand with an increasing integration of AI in political, social and cultural processes?
+- AI & Society Lab: Exploring the concrete changes and challenges artificial intelligence introduces and their societal implications: What profound social changes go hand in hand with an increasing integration of AI in political, social and cultural processes?
 How can AI infrastructures be developed and deployed in order to achieve the common good?

 Things to consider